Tue - Sun | 10am - 5pm

 Go behind the scenes at Audubon Aquarium of the Americas for an up-close encounter with an endangered African penguin.
 This is a once-in-a-lifetime opportunity for an intimate, hands-on experience with a penguin in Audubon’s private penguin encounter.
 Advance tickets recommended.
 Read More.

-The Entergy IMAX® Theatre ticket is valid for one movie on first-come, first-served availability.
+The Entergy Giant Screen Theater ticket is valid for one movie on first-come, first-served availability.
 Tickets may be purchased in advance and used the day of your visit.

-Discounted admission for groups of 10 or more and group lunches for 20 or more.
-Exciting, educational and entertaining trips at economical rates are available with advance reservations at the Zoo, Aquarium, Butterfly Garden and Insectarium, and IMAX®.
-To make your reservations or for more information please call (504) 581-4629 or 1-800-774-7394, Monday through Friday from 10 am to 4 pm.
+Discounted admission for youth groups of 10 or more and group lunches for 20 or more.
+Exciting, educational and entertaining trips at economical rates are available with advance reservations at the Zoo, Aquarium, Butterfly Garden and Insectarium, and Theater.
+To make your reservations or for more information please read more online, or call us at (504) 581-4629 or 1-800-774-7394, Monday through Friday from 10am to 4pm.